VAX-11: VAX-11/780

 The VAX-11/780, code-named "Star", was introduced on 25 October 1977 at DEC's Annual Meeting of Shareholders.
 It is the first computer to implement the VAX architecture.
 The KA780 central processing unit (CPU) is built from Schottky transistor-transistor logic (TTL) devices and has a 200 ns cycle time (5 MHz) and a 2 KB cache.
 Memory and I/O are accessed via the Synchronous Backplane Interconnect (SBI).

-The CPU is microprogrammed.
-The microcode is loaded at boot time from a 8” floppy disk controlled by a front end processor, a PDP-11/03, which was is used to run local and remote diagnostics.
+The CPU is microprogrammed, with the microcode stored in a combination of PROM control store and writable control store.
+The writable control store is loaded at boot time from an 8" floppy disk controlled by a front-end processor, an LSI-11, which is used to run local and remote diagnostics.

 The VAX-11/780 originally supported up to 8MB of memory through one or two MS780-C memory controllers, with each controller supporting between 128KB-4MB of memory.
 The later MS780-E memory controller supports 4MB-64MB of memory, allowing the VAX-11/780 to support up to a total of 128MB of memory.
 The KA780 has a 29-bit physical address space, allowing it to address a theoretical maximum of 512MB of memory.
 The memory is constructed from 4 or 16 kbit metal oxide semiconductor (MOS) RAM chips mounted on memory array cards.
 Each memory controller controls up to 16 array cards.
 The memory is protected by error correcting code (ECC).

 The VAX-11/780 uses the Unibus and Massbus for I/O. Unibus is used for attaching lower-speed peripherals such as terminals and printers and Massbus for higher-speed disk and tape drives.
+After the introduction of the RA series drives in December 1982 the Unibus was also used for high-speed peripherals.
 Both buses are provided by adapters that interface the bus to the SBI.
 All systems come with one Unibus as standard, with up to four supported.
 Massbus is optional, with up to four supported.
 The VAX-11/780 also supports Computer Interconnect (CI), a proprietary network to attach disk drives and potentially share them with other VAX computers.
 This feature can connect VAX computers in a VMScluster.

 Digital used the performance of the VAX-11/780 as a reference point for describing the performance of subsequent VAX models.
 The performance of the VAX-11/780 became known as 1 VAX Unit of Performance (or 1.0 VUPs).
 Other VAX models are rated as a multiple of the VAX-11/780's performance, for example, a 2.0 VUPs VAX is twice as fast as the VAX-11/780.